rust-lang/rfcs/style-guide/README.md

 ### Indentation and line width

+* Use spaces, not tabs.
+* Each level of indentation must be four spaces (that is, all indentation outside of string literals and comments must be a multiple of four).
-Use spaces, not tabs.
-Each level of indentation must be four spaces.
-The maximum width for a line is 100 characters.
-A tool should be configurable for all three of these variables.
+* The maximum width for a line is 100 characters.
+* A tool should be configurable for all three of these variables.

 ### Blank lines